 Want to use your website to sell a product or service directly?
 Then WordPress.com and Blogger aren’t for you.
 WordPress on the other hand can be fully integrated with a range of ecommerce platforms.
 The bottom line is that if you want to sell directly to customers, then a hosted WordPress will offer a much easier solution for you than any free website could.

 If setting up an online shop via WordPress seems too intimidating, then you can always consider our ecommerce website builder product Online Shop – a quick and easy way to get your business online.

 If you want to profit from your own ads on your own site, then WordPress is the way to go.

 Would you buy a product or service from a business that uses a free blogging platform to host its website?
 If the answer is no, then you need to ask yourself why anyone would buy from your business if it uses a free site.
 A site on paid for hosting not only offers more flexibility, it also presents your business in a more professional light.

 Although it is possible to redirect your WordPress.com or Blogger site to a domain you own, you still have to pay for and register the domain you want.
-Plus, if you use WordPress from 123 Reg, you’ll get a free domain name with their hosting packages, it doesn’t cost much more to opt for the self-hosted version of WordPress and all the advantages that come with it.
+Plus, if you use WordPress from 123 Reg, you’ll get a free domain with our hosting package.

 Ease of access to all your website data